Georgia Hall: Personal life

 Hall was born to parents Wayne, a plasterer, and Samantha, a hairdresser.
 Hall has revealed that her family had to sell valuables to help fund her early ambitions in the sport.
 She was born during the 1996 Masters, which was won by Nick Faldo in Augusta, Georgia, which inspired her name.
 Her father acted as her caddie during the 2018 Women's British Open.
 After Hall shot 67 in her first round there, she banned him from changing his socks for the remainder of the tournament, which she went on to win.

 Hall was once in a relationship with Harry Tyrrell, after the pair had originally met on Instagram.
 He later became her caddie.
 In 2023, Hall revealed that she was in a same-sex relationship with American golfer Ryann O'Toole, whom she met on the LPGA Tour.
 Hall said she hoped that her announcement would inspire people to be "true to themselves."
 In July 2025, Hall announced on Instagram that she had become engaged to Irish golfer Paul Dunne.
+The couple welcomed a son in 2026.

 Hall has been close friends with fellow golfer Charley Hull since she was eleven.
 The pair grew up together and were inseparable.
-Hall says of their friendship, "We know how to pull each other up when we are down and vice versa."
+Hall says of their friendship: "We know how to pull each other up when we are down and vice versa."

 Hall was appointed Member of the Order of the British Empire (MBE) in the 2019 Birthday Honours for services to golf.
 She was the fifth British female golfer to receive the honour.
 In June 2023, Hall launched a golf academy for children at Paulton's Golf Centre in Hampshire.

 She is a supporter of Premier League football club AFC Bournemouth.